-6. Enter the following student details as a new record.
+6. Enter the student details to the right as a new record.

 You will notice that the table's properties such as Formats and Input Masks also work in the Form which is based on the table.
-Later on we will learn more about customising forms to make them easier to use and then saving them for regular use.
+Later on we will learn more about customising forms to make them even easier to use and then saving them for regular use.

-7. Use the form to add the following 3 records (note that your student numbers might not be the same.
+7. Use the form to add the following 3 records (note that your student numbers might not be the same if extra records have been added / deleted.
 That's not important, as long as the AutoNumber is making sure that no 2 students have the same number).